Get a free, no obligation personal loan quote with rates as low as 9.90%

 Is a completed separation agreement necessary?

-Yes, in order to qualify for the spousal buyout program in Canada you will need to provide the mortgage lender with a copy of a signed separation agreement.
-Within the agreement, your asset allocation should be clearly defined to make the process go smoothly.
+Yes, in order to qualify for the spousal buyout program in Canada, you will need to provide the mortgage lender with a copy of a signed separation agreement.
+Within the agreement, your asset allocation should be clearly defined to ensure a smooth process.

 Are the parties required to be married or common-law partners?

-Can the net proceeds of the buyout be used to pay off loans or for renovations?
+Can the net proceeds of the buyout be used to pay off loans or pay for renovations?

 Are all parties required to be on the title?